TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 The buttons 'filled', 'mpp', 'grid', respectively toggle between filled and outline only rendering of annotations, using mpp or baseline pixels as the scale for the plot, and showing a grid overlay.

 A filter can be applied to annotations using the filter box.
 For example, entering props\['score'\]>0.5 would show only annotations for which the 'score' property  is greater than 0.5.
-See the annotation store documentation on valid 'where' statements for more details.
+See the documentation in :obj:`AnnotationStore <tiatoolbox.annotation.storage.AnnotationStore>` on valid 'where' statements for more details.

+The main slide view can be made fullscreen by clicking the fullscreen icon in the small toolbar to the immediate right of the main window.
+This toolbar also provides a button to save the current view as a .png file.

 .. _data_format: